The below settings are to be used in the

 docstore_cache_size = 8m

-The maximum number of expanded keywords for a single wildcard.
-Optional, default is 0 (no limit).
+This setting determines the maximum number of expanded keywords for a single wildcard.
+It is optional, with a default value of 0 (no limit).

-When doing substring searches against indexes built with
+When performing substring searches against tables built with

 expansion_limit = N restricts expansions to no more than N of the most frequent matching keywords (per each wildcard in the query).